Shreyansh-1998/MLOps_CNNClassifier/README.md

 ```
 export [MLFLOW_TRACKING_PASSWORD]= "your_password"
 ```
-4. Run the experiments and log the metrics required
+4. Run the experiments and it logs metrics and parameters

 [MLflow tutorial and documentation](https://mlflow.org/)
 ![Prediction](Render/mlflow1.png "flow1")